-An early start after sleeping on Rich’s deflating airbed saw Rich, George and I head down to Birmingham New Street to catch the train over to Hampton in Arden.
-Breakfast was acquired on the way (sausage and bacon rolls are excellent for cycling) and we rolled out for the short ride over to Meriden for the Warwickshire Wanderer 105km Audax.
+An early start saw Rich, George and I head down to Birmingham New Street to catch the train over to Hampton in Arden.
+Breakfast was acquired on the way (sausage and bacon rolls are excellent for cycling).
+We rolled out for the short ride over to Meriden for the Warwickshire Wanderer 105km Audax.

-I did this Audax in 2015, but the longer 160km version, however this time I was using it to help build up the miles for George and Rich ahead of this year’s Dunwich Dynamo and a planned trip to cycle from Brussels to Cologne in September.
-We made it to the start at the church hall, had a cup of hot brown, picked up our route cards and were on our way.
+I did this Audax in 2015, but the longer 160km version.
+However, this time I was using it to help build up the miles.
+For George and Rich they wanted training for that year’s Dunwich Dynamo.
+We also had a planned trip to cycle from Brussels to Cologne in September.
+We made it to the start at the church hall, had a coffee, picked up our route cards and started.

 We allowed ourselves a leisurely break before setting off again, now properly into a stiff headwind.
-We took the back way out of Wellesbourne to Kineton rather than going over Spring/Fizz Hills and then started heading towards Edgehill.
-I teased Rich about us maybe having to go up the impending climb, knowing full well we were going to turn off right at the bottom of it, eventually I put him out of his misery.
-It was along here that someone ahead somehow managed to crash going over the railway lines that go from one part of the Temple Herdwycke army camp to the other.
+We took the back way out of Wellesbourne to Kineton.
+This avoided going over Spring/Fizz Hills and we started heading towards Edgehill.
+I teased Rich about us maybe having to go up the impending climb, knowing full well we weren’t.
+Eventually, I put him out of his misery.
+It was along here that someone ahead somehow managed to crash.
+This was whilst going over the railway lines that go from one part of the local army camp to the other.
 He seemed alright and turned down the offers of help from us so we left him to it.
-We began to see the Burton Dassett beacon and I let the guys know that we were definitely going up this one and that once it was done, we’d done the hardest climb.
+We began to see the Burton Dassett beacon.
+I let the guys know that we were definitely going up this one.
+That also once it was done, we’d done the hardest climb.

-Having kept myself sensible on this final stretch and knowing the last short climb before the finish, I let George know my intentions and zoomed off out of the group to blast up the hill and then down the descent the other side.
+Keeping myself sensible on this final stretch and being aware of the last short climb before the finish.
+I let George know my intentions and zoomed off out of the group.
+I blasted up the hill and then down the descent the other side.
 Surprisingly one of the group tried to come with me but I crested the climb ahead and stayed in front.
 Rich wasn’t far behind and George had taken it easy arriving about a minute later.
 The card was checked, had our paid for beans and toast and then we went down the pub.